maxbusboom/WirelessIncome/docs/ols_analysis.md

 2. **Population density matters, but not enough.** Denser areas have faster internet, reflecting infrastructure economics.
 However, the urban classification effects persist after controlling for density, suggesting that investment decisions follow administrative boundaries and market definitions, not just density gradients.

 3. **Income effects are real but small.** Wealthier tracts have modestly faster internet, possibly reflecting ability to pay for premium tiers or correlation with housing stock quality.
-But the effect is dwarfed by location factors.
+But the effect is dwarfed by location factors—a one standard deviation income advantage buys only 5.7 Mbps, while rural location costs 89 Mbps.

 ### Policy Implications